-- (4) Taurus Holding is wholly owned by iQIYI, Inc., which is owned as to 91.70% by Baidu Holdings Limited, a wholly-owned subsidiary of Baidu, Inc. Baidu, Inc. is owned as to 56.40% by Li Yanhong.
+- (3) Glesason Global is owned as to (i) 99% by Beyond Vast, the holding vehicle used by Family Trust Singapore, the trustee of the LSS Family Trust which is a discretionary trust established by Ms. Liu as the settlor and protector and Ms. Liu's wholly-owned holding company Gold Pisces as the beneficiary; and (ii) 1% by Gold Pisces which is wholly owned by Ms. Liu.
+Accordingly, each of Gold Pisces, Beyond Vast and Ms. Liu is deemed to be interested in all the Shares held by Glesason Global. - (4) Taurus Holding is wholly owned by iQIYI, Inc., which is owned as to 91.70% by Baidu Holdings Limited, a wholly-owned subsidiary of Baidu, Inc. Baidu, Inc. is owned as to 56.40% by Li Yanhong.
 Therefore, each of iQIYI, Inc., Baidu Holdings Limited, Baidu, Inc. and Li Yanhong is deemed to be interested in the Shares directly held by Taurus Holding by virtue of the SFO. - (5) Golden Basin is owned as to (i) 99% by Smart Century, the holding vehicle used by Family Trust Singapore, the trustee of the Gold Fish Trust which is a discretionary trust established by Ms. Zhai as the settlor and protector and Ms. Zhai's wholly-owned holding company Gold Fish as the beneficiary; and (ii) 1% by Gold Fish which is wholly owned by Ms. Zhai.
 Accordingly, each of Smart Century, Gold Fish and Ms. Zhai is deemed to be interested in all the Shares held by Golden Basin. - (6) Snow Lake Capital (HK) Limited is wholly owned by Ma Sean.
-Therefore, Ma Sean is deemed to be interested in the Share held by Snow Lake Capital (HK) Limited by virtue of the SFO. - Snow Lake China Master Fund, Ltd. is owned as to 90.43% by Snow Lake China Offshore Fund, Ltd. Therefore, Snow Lake China Offshore Fund, Ltd. is deemed to be interested in the Share held by Snow Lake China Master Fund, Ltd. by virtue of the SFO. - 57,343,000 of 103,652,000 Shares are underlying Shares held through derivative interests.
-46,309,000 Shares are currently held by Snow Lake Capital (HK) Limited, representing approximately 6.73% of the Shares in issue as of the date of this report.
+Therefore, Ma Sean is deemed to be interested in the Shares held by Snow Lake Capital (HK) Limited by virtue of the SFO. - Snow Lake China Master Fund, Ltd. is owned as to 83.95% by Snow Lake China Offshore Fund, Ltd. Therefore, Snow Lake China Offshore Fund, Ltd. is deemed to be interested in the Shares held by Snow Lake China Master Fund, Ltd. by virtue of the SFO. - 57,320,000 of 96,000,000 Shares are underlying Shares held through derivative interests.
+38,680,000 Shares are currently held by Snow Lake Capital (HK) Limited, representing approximately 5.57% of the Shares in issue as of the date of this report.

-Save as disclosed above, as of December 31, 2020, the Directors were not aware of any persons (who were not directors or chief executives of the Company) who had an interest or short position in the Shares or underlying Shares which would fall to be disclosed under Divisions 2 and 3 of Part XV of the SFO, or which would be required, pursuant to Section 336 of the SFO, to be entered in the register referred to therein.
+Save as disclosed above, as of December 31, 2021, the Directors were not aware of any persons (who were not directors or chief executives of the Company) who had an interest or short position in the Shares or underlying Shares which would fall to be disclosed under Divisions 2 and 3 of Part XV of the SFO, or which would be required, pursuant to Section 336 of the SFO, to be entered in the register referred to therein.